Developer Documentation

 Build screening workflows with reviewable audit evidence.

-Verifex lets developers screen sanctions, PEP, and entity-risk data while preserving match reasoning, list context, timestamps, and Evidence Capsules for every decision.
+Verifex lets developers screen sanctions, PEP, adverse media, and entity-risk data while preserving match reasoning, list context, timestamps, and Evidence Capsules for every decision.

 Base URL